-In this post, we are going to walk through how to build your own real-time monitoring of a NodeJS app and how this can be used to detect issues on live servers.
+In this post, we are going to walk through how to build your own real-time performance monitoring of a NodeJS app and how this can be used to detect issues on live servers.

 We show how you can use Docker Compose to run locally or on AWS and we have also created a Vagrantfile that will spin up all the necessary resources if you wish to run it locally on a hypervisor like VirtualBox.

 Like our other posts that cover several repos, we have created a quick and easy setup for the resources needed to walk through this tutorial locally.

 If you have Docker Compose installed locally or a cloud provider like AWS then use docker-compose:

-Installation will take about 5 minutes to finish but once done you should be able to bring up Kibana in your browser at http://localhost:5601/
+Installation will take about 5 minutes to finish but once done you should be able to bring up Kibana in your browser at https://localhost:5601/